justincastilla/cascadiajs-lightning-observability/README.md

-Here's a README in markdown format to help you set up and run the automatic instrumentation Todo app:

----

 # Todo App with OpenTelemetry Automatic Instrumentation

 This Todo app demonstrates how to instrument a Node.js application using OpenTelemetry for tracing and sending telemetry data to an observability backend like Elastic APM.